mvanthoor/rustic-book/src/evaluation/psqt.md

 opening/middle-game, and one for the endgame.
 Then the engine can gradually "glide" from the opening/middle-game PST into the endgame PST as the game progresses.
-(The values are "tapered", or interpolated, between the opening/middle-game and engame values.)
+(The values are "tapered", or interpolated, between the opening/middle-game and endgame values.)

 After that, we will also write an automatic tuner, which populates the PST's with values that give good results; often better than what you will be able to do by hand.
-(Not to mention that tweaking 12 PST's by hand is boooring, and it has to be re-done after you change _anything_ in either the search or the evaluation!)
+(Not to mention that tweaking 12 PST's by hand is boring and it has to be re-done after you change _anything_ in either the search or the evaluation!)

 Tapering and tuning the PST's is a major strength boost for most engines.